 Is REIT right for you?

 When done right, investing in REIT can be one way for the public to beat the effects of inflation.
-It is also an affordable alternative in helping people grow their wealth in the long term.
+In other words, it can also an affordable alternative in helping people grow their wealth in the long term.

-It may be suitable for investors who are looking for passive income.
-Dividends are paid out annually, and if the price of the stock is undervalued then it can be attractive because you get higher yield.
-Yield is the amount of dividend over the stock price, so if the yield ₱10 and stock price is ₱100 the yield is 10%.
-The higher the dividend and the lower the stock price, the better the yield becomes.
+To illustrate, yield is the amount of dividend over the stock price, so if the yield ₱10 and stock price is ₱100 the yield is 10%.
+And the higher the dividend and the lower the stock price, the better the yield becomes.

-It can also be good for long-term investing.
+Nevertheless, it can also be good for long-term investing.
 Most of the income goes back to investors.
-The company may take time to grow (unless it borrows huge sums) because it has less money in acquiring new assets.
+The company may likewise take time to grow (unless it borrows huge sums) because it has less money in acquiring new assets.

 Also, it can be an option for those who are looking to diversify their portfolio as it provides a way of exposure to the real estate industry.
-It can give recurring income on a long-term basis.
+Indeed, it can give recurring income on a long-term basis.

 What are the factors you need to consider before investing in REIT?